Unmanned Aerial Systems (Drones) at FSU

-NOTE: Because the University's Main and Southwest Campuses are located within a 5-mile radius of the Tallahassee International Airport, FSU will NOT approve flight operations for this area unless a Part 107 Waiver has been approved by the FAA.
-The FAA's review and decision-making process may take as long as 90 days.
-Consult the FAA website for additional information on requesting this waiver.
+NOTE: Because the University's Main and Southwest Campuses are located within a 5-mile radius of the Tallahassee International Airport, FSU will NOT approve flight operations for this area unless an Airspace Authorization has been approved by the FAA.
+Additional information on obtaining Airspace Authorizations and Part 107 Waivers can be found HERE.

 - FSU Policy 4-OP-E-7: Unmanned Aircraft Systems Operation (Revised Effective 08/07/17)

 - Drone Use Brochure

 - Procedures for Requesting Approval for Flight Operations (08/10/17)

 - FSU Unmanned Aircraft Systems (UAS) Evaluation Board (08/10/17)